Techtonica/curriculum/requests-and-responses/intro-to-dns-ip.md

 ### Check for Understanding
 Form small groups and answer the questions to make sure you understand:
-- how the DNS works?
+- how does DNS work?
 - What happens when you enter a website in your browser search bar?
 - What does `ping` mean and what does it do in the command line?